Naveen5676/GroupChatApp-MERN-/README.md

 ## Description

 The Group Chat Application is built with:
-- **Backend:** Node.js, Express.js, MySQL, Sequelize ORM, JWT for authentication, bcrypt for password encryption, and Razorpay for payments.
+- **Backend:** Node.js, Express.js, MySQL, Sequelize ORM, JWT for authentication, bcrypt for password encryption, web sockets for real-time communication and AWS S3 for file storage.
-- **Frontend:** React.js.
+- **Frontend:** React.js , Tailwind Css.

 ## Setup and Installation